digitaltwinconsortium/dtc-glossary/glossary.md

 ---

-## Persistent Model
+## Stored Representation

 > A persistent (digital) model is a [digital model](#digital-model) consisting of stored structured information, representing states of some subject matter.

-A persistent model can be queried, in contrast to a [simulation model](#simulation-model), which must be executed to produce output.
+A stored representation can be queried, in contrast to a [simulation model](#simulation-model), which must be executed to produce output.

-Examples of persistent models include databases of all kinds including relational databases, graph databases and other NoSQL databases, specialized CAD, BIM, and GIS repositories, 3D meshes derived from photogrammetry and/or point clouds, satellite or radar imagery, spreadsheets, intelligent 2D drawings and schematics, IoT "data historians", etc.
+Examples of stored representations include databases of all kinds including relational databases, graph databases and other NoSQL databases, specialized CAD, BIM, and GIS repositories, 3D meshes derived from photogrammetry and/or point clouds, satellite or radar imagery, spreadsheets, intelligent 2D drawings and schematics, IoT "data historians", etc.

 ![Two categories of digital models](images/DigitalModels.png)

 ***Related terms***

-- [Persistent models](#persistent-model) are distinguished from [simulation models](#simulation-model), that contain algorithms.
+- [Persistent models](#stored-representation) are distinguished from [simulation models](#simulation-model), that contain algorithms.

 *Back to [Table of Contents](#table-of-contents).*